New York Mets vs Los Angeles Dodgers: Odds, Run Line, and Total

 New York Mets vs Los Angeles Dodgers Betting Trends

-- The New York Mets are 7-1 in their last eight ball games.
+- The New York Mets have won five of their last six games.

+- The Metropolitans have gone 6-0 ATS in their last six games.

-- Totals have gone over in each of the LA Dodgers' last four games.
+- Totals have gone UNDER in nine of the Mets' last 11 road games.

 New York Mets vs Los Angeles Dodgers Injury Reports